Identifying the Achilles' Heel: An Iterative Method for Dynamically Uncovering Factual Errors in Large Language Models: Evaluation

 \subsection{Experimental Setup}

-\paragraph{Software and Models Under Test} To assess the effectiveness of the \methodname, we employ it to evaluate four widely-utilized commercial LLMs systems and two research models, namely Vicuna\footnote{https://lmsys.org/blog/2023-03-30-vicuna/} and LLaMA-2\footnote{https://github.com/facebookresearch/llama}.
-We use the OpenAI official APIs for text-davinci-002\footnote{https://beta.openai.com/docs/models/gpt-3}, text-davinci-003\footnote{https://beta.openai.com/docs/models/gpt-3}, gpt-3.5-turbo\footnote{https://beta.openai.com/docs/models/gpt-3.5} and gpt-4\footnote{https://beta.openai.com/docs/models/gpt-4} with a temperature of 0 to obtain more deterministic results.
+\paragraph{Software and Models Under Test} To assess the effectiveness of the \methodname, we employ it to evaluate nine widely-utilized LLMs models: gpt-3.5-turbo-0125, gpt-4-turbo-2024-04-09, gpt-4o-2024-11-20, deepseek-v3-0324, claude-sonnet-4-20250514, claude-3-5-haiku-20241022, gemini-2.0-flash, qwen3-32b and qwen3-32b-reasoning.
+All are with the default temperature.

+We focus on a closed-book evaluation setting, where models answer without retrieval augmentation or external grounding.
+This setting is important in practice because many real-world interactions with LLMs remain weakly grounded, and even in grounded systems, parametric knowledge can still influence answer selection and reasoning behavior ~\cite{mallen2023PopQA, tan2025dynamicparametricretrievalaugmented}.
+Therefore, evaluating parametric knowledge remains a meaningful and complementary way to diagnose factual weaknesses in LLMs.

-\paragraph{Test Cases Generation} To ensure a comprehensive evaluation of each LLMs' performance, we conduct experiments by generating questions from five distinct domains: Person, Place, Event, Medical and Art.
-Each domain consists of three topics, the detail of which can be found in Table~\ref{tab:topic}.
-We use \methodname to generate 500 questions for each question type within each topic, resulting in 4,500 questions for each domain.
+\paragraph{Test Cases Generation} To comprehensively evaluate LLMs' performance, we conduct experiments by generating questions from three big domains: Humanity, Social Science and Science, technology, engineering, and mathematics (STEM).
+We use \methodname to generate 1000 questions for each question type within each domain.
+The iterative algorithm will generate 1000 new questions for each loop to support a same scale comparison.